oracle/fmw-kubernetes/docs-source/content/oudsm/patch-and-upgrade/upgrade_a_kubernetes_cluster.md

 ---
-title: "b) Upgrade a Kubernetes cluster"
+title: "a) Upgrade a Kubernetes cluster"
 description: "Instructions on how to upgrade a Kubernetes cluster."
 ---